by Krisha McCoy, MS

 Bimanual Uterine Massage

 A massage technique called bimanual uterine massage can control bleeding.
 A doctor or nurse will place one hand in your vagina to push on your uterus, while the other hand pushes down on your abdomen.
 This action will cause a relaxed uterus to contract, thus slowing bleeding.

 Bleeding can be caused by a tear in your genital tract or other trauma.
 The tear will be stitched.

-Your doctor may prescribe medicines to contract the uterus.
-Examples include:
+Your doctor may prescribe uterotonics or prostaglandins to stimulate contraction of the uterus.

 In some cases, surgery may be needed to stop bleeding.
 Procedures include: